sstelfox/stelfox.net/content/blog/2014-01-18-starting-puppetmaster-on-fedora-19.md

 port 8140 before systemd would kill it.

-Turns out the systemd service script is looking in the wrong location for the pidfile.
+Turns out the systemd service script is looking in the wrong location for the pid file.
 All of the pids are stored in `/var/run/puppet/` with a filename of either `agent.pid` or `master.pid` depending on the mode it was run as.
 The systemd script, as the log indicates is looking for the pid files in `/run/puppet`.

 The real solution would be to bring this too the attention of the script maintainers, but I haven't had a lot of luck going through those processes.
-Instead you can work around the issue without any beauracracy by changing the rundir configuration option in `/etc/puppet/puppet.conf` to `/run/puppet`, and creating `/run/puppet` (with puppet as the user and group owning the directory).
+Instead you can work around the issue without any bureaucracy by changing the `rundir` configuration option in `/etc/puppet/puppet.conf` to `/run/puppet`, and creating `/run/puppet` (with puppet as the user and group owning the directory).

 After that, voila!
 The service starts up.
 You'd think a QA process would catch